daviemakz/compose-transducers/README.md

 ## Usage

-We support map, filter and reduce.
-After creating your operations list `composeTransducer` will return a function which you can resuse as much as you want.
+This package support map, filter and reduce.
+After creating your operations list `composeTransducer` will return a function which you can reuse as much as you want.
 Example are below:

 ### map/filter